nistara/first-website/_posts/2016-04-01-building-R-package.md

 ---
 layout: post
-title: "Building your own R packages"
+title: "Writing your own R package"
 date: "2016-05-01"
 tags:
  - R
+comments: true
 ---
 Under construction

 I made this post for an introduction to building and documenting your own R packages for the Davis R-users' group.
-It'll get you started on making basic R packages, and once you get the flavor of what it's all about, you can unleash your own inner R genie to create your own things!
+It'll get you started on making basic R packages, and once you get the flavor of what it's all about, you can unleash your inner R genie to create your own tools!

 ![]({{ nistara.github.io }}/_assets/images/2016-05-01-R-packages-post/2016-05-01-R-genie.png)